recitativo/playbooks/libvirt/README.md

 Create VMs for libvirt
 ======================

-This scripts create Ubutu VMs from cloud image using libvirt.
+This scripts create Ubuntu VMs from cloud image using libvirt.

 # Reference
 https://youth2009.org/post/kvm-with-ubuntu-cloud-image/